site24x7/plugins/apache_solr/Readme.md

 ### Metrics Captured
 ---
-	cache_evictions - metric calculate the number of cache evictions across all caches since this node has been running in your Apache Solr Setup. [eviction]

-	cache_hits - metric calculate the number of cache hits across all caches since this node has been running in your Apache Solr Setup. [hit]

-	cache_insertst - metric calculate the number of cache insertions across all caches since this node has been running in your Apache Solr Setup. [set]

-	cache_lookups - metric calculate the number of cache lookups across all caches since this node has been running in your Apache Solr Setup. [get]

 	document_cache_evictions - metric calculate the number of cache evictions across document caches since this node has been running in your Apache Solr Setup. [eviction]

 	document_cache_hits - metric calculate the number of cache hits across document caches since this node has been running in your Apache Solr Setup. [hit]